fernandoacorreia/blog/content/about.md

 I've been a software engineer for over 30 years.

-Currently I'm a Principal Software Engineer at Domino Data Lab.
+Currently I'm a Principal Software Engineer at Domino Data Lab, where I build a data science platform.

 Any opinions expressed in this website are my own, not my employer's.